-A2.3 \Sub-code for participants coded P-A1: Desktop/Tablet vs. Mobile vs. Undefined
+A2.3 Sub-code for participants coded P-A1: Desktop/Tablet vs. Mobile vs. Undefined

-- All records coded P-A1 were further sub-coded per the definitions below. - Desktop/Tablet (DskTab) = Respondent completed survey on desktop computer/tablet defined as a device on which the survey appears large-screen formatting, e.g. grid questions show as grids. - Mobile (Mob) = Respondent completed survey on mobile device defined as a smaller-screen device on which the JP1 survey questions are reformatted for a mobile experience, e.g. grids are shown as a list of items that can be scrolled down vertically instead of in a grid that populates horizontally. - Undefined (Undef) = Respondent completed survey on device not classified as either a Desktop/Tablet or a Mobile.
+- All records coded P-A1 were further sub-coded per the definitions below. - Desktop/Tablet (DskTab) = Respondent completed survey on desktop computer/tablet defined as a device on which the survey appears large-screen formatting, e.g. grid questions show as grids. - Mobile (Mob) = Respondent completed survey on mobile device defined as a smaller-screen device on which the JP4 survey questions are reformatted for a mobile experience, e.g. grids are shown as a list of items that can be scrolled down vertically instead of in a grid that populates horizontally. - Undefined (Undef) = Respondent completed survey on device not classified as either a Desktop/Tablet or a Mobile.

-\1 Type of disposition codes:

-P = disposition code programmed into the script

-S = Dispositions to be entered by supervisor or other person responsible for fieldwork

-E = Dispositions to be derived at the end of fieldwork
+- 1 Type of disposition codes: - P = disposition code programmed into the script - S = Dispositions to be entered by supervisor or other person responsible for fieldwork - E = Dispositions to be derived at the end of fieldwork - HTP=Heated tobacco product

-HNB = Heat not burn (is referred to heated tobacco product (HTP) in this report)

-6 COOPERATION AND RESPONSE RATES
+6 Cooperation and Response Rates